antirez/zx2040/README.md

 ## Credits

 I want to thank [Andre Weissflog](https://github.com/floooh) for writing the original code and let us dream again.
+If this project was possible it is 90% because of his work.

 ## Hardware needed